 BOOK Moitri Datta’s Yankee Brahmins serves the stereotype of American Born Indians fairly well

-Popular culture has capitalised on the notion of the American born confused Indian vainly trying to straddle two vastly different cultures many times before.
+Popular culture has capitalised on the notion of the American born confused Indian.
 And hackneyed though it is, this stereotype shows no signs of dying.
 The haplessness of ancient tradition, complex culture and rigidity wrestling with exaggerated Americanism persists in being a laugh riot.
 And if the American born confused Indian also manages to be a Brahmin, the stereotype intensifies and acquires additional complications.

-On future plans she says that although the urge to write was overwhelming and she loved the process, “I don’t have firm plans for writing now as it would take a large financial and time commitment as I need several free months to write and be creative,” she says adding that if she does, “I might write a psychological thriller next as I have worked in Psychiatry for over 30 years.”
+On future plans she says, “I don’t have firm plans for writing now as it would take a large financial and time commitment as I need several free months to write and be creative,” “she says adding that if she does, “I might write a psychological thriller next as I have worked in Psychiatry for over 30 years.”